 Scientists say memory lapses can be blamed on too much irrelevant information and you need to de-clutter or spring-clean your mind.
 (From The Daily Mail)

-The experiments performed by Canadian researchers show that memory lapses that come with age are not simply due to the brain slowing down only but can also be blamed on the well-used brain finding it more and more difficult to stop irrelevant information interfering with the task in hand.
+The experiments performed by UK education researchers show that memory lapses that come with age are not simply due to the brain slowing down only but can also be blamed on the well-used brain finding it more and more difficult to stop irrelevant information interfering with the task in hand.
 Below is advice and help for teachers and pupils to be able to de-clutter, destress and gain more from school life and learning.

 The Free Online Dictionary defines de-cluttering as an act of simplifying or getting rid of mess, disorder, complications…… that appear overwhelming.